gautamsood15/profiles-rest-api/README.md

 # Profiles REST API

 Creating a REST API in Python to manage users Profiles.
-The application also consists of a TokenAuthentication functionality
+Application is deployed over AWS

 ## Functions of the API: